 An elective for students seeking to enhance their skills in research, analysis, and writing.
 This course is aimed at introducing the student to the skills involved in historical, literary, or aesthetic research.
 Emphasis is on the ability to locate, evaluate, and synthesize data, as well as the technical aspects of academic investigation, research methods and tools, and expository writing.

-Prerequisite: HUMN 201 or HUMN 202.
 [Fall - Odd Years]

 HUMN 467 Science Fiction